 - enable positive change to strengthen health systems, improve health of children globally and reduce health inequities

 The program provides students learning opportunities to identify and implement the necessary systems level changes that improve the treatment and care of childhood cancers and catastrophic illnesses.
 These competencies empower the students to apply their education at the local, regional and global level, across multiple settings, and to accomplish identified goals in complex settings.

 The competency-based curriculum focuses on basic and applied research skills, global health systems and innovation and population science, tailored to the context of child health.
 The program equips students with a distinctive blend of:

 - knowledge, tools and skills to assemble and assimilate scientific evidence

 - applied analytical tools and integrative thinking to develop evidence-based policies and programs

 - leadership and management skills to bring about positive change

+Students are trained in three core competency domains: foundational knowledge, translational tools and implementation skills.
 Foundational knowledge includes training in the fundamentals of biostatistics and epidemiology, social sciences and child health issues in the context of global health and health systems.
-Students will translate their foundational knowledge into applied research, evidence-based policies and programs.
-Implementation skills ultimately guide students toward becoming agents of change by strengthening their communication, leadership and management abilities.
+Students learn to translate their foundational knowledge into applied research, and evidence-based policies and programs.
+Implementation skills ultimately guide students towards becoming agents of change by strengthening their communication, leadership and management abilities.

 - Quantitative, qualitative and mixed research methods